Saint Amaro: Veneration

 There are a number of hermitages dedicated to Amaro in Spain.
 There is a hermitage dedicated to Amaro in Puerto de la Cruz, Tenerife (Ermita de San Amaro).
 The town of San Amaro in Ourense province is named after him.
+The church in Albos, Verea, in Spain is named after him and he is venerated by the residents of Albos, Cardeo, Cigarrosa and Cubreiros.
+A feast on his honor is celebrated there on or about January 15th.

 His cult was also diffused in Portugal, where he is called Santo Amaro.
 In the districts of Coimbra and Viseu, Saint Amaro is brought pinecones, nuts, and dry figs as an ex-voto offering — but he only accepts these items if they have been stolen.
 Saint Matthew, Saint Simon, and Saint Bartholomew are also brought things that have been stolen.
 He is also venerated with an annual religious festival in the parish of Ponta Delgada.

 At Beja, the whitewashed church of Santo Amaro is one of just four pre-Romanesque churches left in Portugal.
 Some parts date from the sixth century and the interior columns and capitals are carved with foliages and geometric designs from the seventh century.